ambiguousname/secret-santa-2025/DESIGN.md

 - Likes the super jump
 - Unclear of when to stop playing (day progression bar will help)
 - Make days until race longer and longer (start off at 1 day until race)
+- Day auto-advanced from 7 to 4 after running out of energy (???)